material-components/material-components-web/packages/mdc-chips/README.md

 CSS Class | Description
 --- | ---
 `mdc-chip-set` | Mandatory.
-Indicates the set that the chip belongs to `mdc-chip-set--choice` | Optional.
-Indicates that the chips in the set are choice chips, which allow a single selection from a set of options
+Indicates the set that the chip belongs to.
+`mdc-chip-set--choice` | Optional.
+Indicates that the chips in the set are choice chips, which allow a single selection from a set of options.
 `mdc-chip-set--filter` | Optional.
-Indicates that the chips in the set are filter chips, which allow multiple selection from a set of options
+Indicates that the chips in the set are filter chips, which allow multiple selection from a set of options.
 `mdc-chip` | Mandatory.
 `mdc-chip__text` | Mandatory.
-Indicates the text content of the chip `mdc-chip__icon` | Optional.
-Indicates an icon in the chip `mdc-chip__icon--leading` | Optional.
-Indicates a leading icon in the chip `mdc-chip__icon--trailing` | Optional.
-Indicates a trailing icon in the chip `mdc-chip__checkmark` | Optional.
-Indicates the checkmark SVG element in a filter chip `mdc-chip__checkmark-path` | Mandatory with the use of `mdc-chip__checkmark`.
-Indicates the checkmark SVG path in a filter chip
+Indicates the text content of the chip.
+`mdc-chip__icon` | Optional.
+Indicates an icon in the chip.
+`mdc-chip__icon--leading` | Optional.
+Indicates a leading icon in the chip.
+`mdc-chip__icon--trailing` | Optional.
+Indicates a trailing icon in the chip.
+`mdc-chip__checkmark` | Optional.
+Indicates the checkmark SVG element in a filter chip.
+`mdc-chip__checkmark-path` | Mandatory with the use of `mdc-chip__checkmark`.
+Indicates the checkmark SVG path in a filter chip.

 > _NOTE_: Every element that has an `mdc-chip__icon` class must also have either the `mdc-chip__icon--leading` or `mdc-chip__icon--trailing` class.